You’re doing everything right on the Ketogenic Diet but frustrated with weight loss stalls.

 CHECK YOUR MICRONUTRIENTS

-Weigh loss stalls, when you are doing everything right on the ketogenic diet, may be due to a lack of specific nutrients.
+Weight loss stalls, when you are doing everything right on the ketogenic diet, maybe due to a lack of specific nutrients.

 Because your diet is limited you may actually not have the nutrients to tap into your fat reserves and burn them for energy.
 Those that tend to eat the same foods, day in and day out are also at risk of micronutrient deficiencies as are poor digestion, high stress, and low food quality.